 This bike basically combines all of the classic and traditional bigger fat bike characteristics into a smaller model and is designed to take children over any type of terrain.
 Keeping the tire pressure low reiterates that the kids have total traction and can have fun with a bit of lift when dealing with mud, sand, and snow.

-The fat bike weighs 30 pounds, which can be difficult for smaller riders, but it is designed to take kids and riders up to as much as 200 pounds!
+This fat tire mountain bike weighs 30 pounds, which can be difficult for smaller riders, but it is designed to take kids and riders up to as much as 200 pounds!

 In summary fat bikes, with the frame design, flexibility, and functions of full-sized models are not widely available.
 While you can find other, smaller bikes with fat tires, they won’t often have the gearing, braking, and riding that a true fat bike delivers.